erifyc1/OpenFlights-Graph-Algorithms/TeamContract.md

 ## Time Commitment:

 - Each member is expected to work from 2-6 hours per week.
-If the amont of work required of one member happens to increase beyond 6 hours, we will split the extra work evenly, with every member being responsible for the increase, rather than the individual who initially had it as their work.
+If the amount of work required of one member happens to increase beyond 6 hours, we will split the extra work evenly, with every member being responsible for the increase, rather than the individual who initially had it as their work.

 ## Conflict Resolution